Texas Labor Laws Guide

 Parental leave for certain employees

-Moreover, employees must first spend all available paid vacation and sick leave to be able to use the parental leave benefits.
+Yet, similarly to the FMLA leave, employees must first spend all available paid vacation and sick leave to be able to use the parental leave benefits.

 Parental leave becomes valid on the date of birth of a natural child or the adoption or foster care placement — provided that the foster child is younger than 3 years of age.